microsoft/DUCK/docs/architecture.md

 ### Compliance Checking

 Compliance checking of data use documents against a ruleset is done using the Carnaedes argumentation engine.
-The engine is to be embedded (statically linked) as Golang library.
+The engine is to be embedded (statically linked) as a Golang library.
 Embedding the engine (as opposed to accessing it over HTTP as a service) simplifies the end-user deployment experience as the backend will be a single executable that need only be configured to use a database.

 ### Extensibility